siddharthlh24/Diy-racing-sim/README.md

 This can be further hooked into x360 to emulate Xinput.
 The polling rate can be specified in x360ce and the sampling rate in the .ino code.
 <br><br>

-I'll put in some pictures to give a rough build idea
+I'll put in some pictures to give a rough build idea.

+**Working video**
+<br> The video is at media/video.mp4 .
+The input lag is due to the game and my laptop being kinda slow, but the system in itself works all right.

 **Steering column is connected to encoder with hot glue**<br>
 ![](media/rotary_encode.jpg )<br>